sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

-I think we are going to need to use our AWS access to assume that role, I don't
+I think we are going to need to use our AWS access to assume that role, I do not
 believe our kubernetes access is going to get us anywhere:

 ```bash